nimamoosavi/mongo-client/README.md

 > - relocate nested field of a map object dynamically even in runtime which means before save and after fetch
 > - Change field name by content of desired variable

-## Requirements
-The library works with Java 8+, ladder framework 1.0.1+

 ## Hello World